 Lagos Profile

-Until 1991 Lagos was the capital of Nigeria, a position it had held since 1914 then the purpose built city of Abuja was established and the capital transferred.
-Despite losing its capital status, Lagos remains the largest and most prosperous city in Nigeria with a population of around 15.3 million (2022), making it the most second most populous city in Africa only pipped by Kinshasa in the DRC by a few thousand, and is located on islands on the Lagos Lagoon on the Bight of Benin in the Gulf of Guinea separated by creeks.
-Historically, Lagos was named by the Portuguese (Lagos is Portuguese for lake) after the explorer Rui de Sequeria visited the area in 1472.
-By that time Lagos was already a slave trade centre ruled by Yoruba Kings called the Oba.
-When the new king Oba Akitoye ascended the throne in 1841 he was overthrown by Lagos traders opposed to his attempt to ban slavery, and his brother, Oba Kosoko was installed as Oba.
+Until 1991, Lagos was the capital of Nigeria, a position it had held since 1914.
+Then, the purpose-built city of Abuja was established and the capital transferred.
+Despite losing its capital status, Lagos remains the largest and most prosperous city in Nigeria with a population of around 17.2 million (2025), making it the second most populous city in Africa, and is located on islands on the Lagos Lagoon on the Bight of Benin in the Gulf of Guinea separated by creeks.
+Historically, Lagos, a small fishing and agricultural settlement, was named by the Portuguese (Lagos is Portuguese for lake) after the explorer Rui de Sequeria visited the area in 1472.
+By that time, Lagos was already a slave trade centre ruled by Yoruba Kings called the Oba.
+When King Akitoye ascended the throne in 1841, he was overthrown by Lagos traders opposed to his slavery ban, and his brother, Kosoko, was installed as Oba.

-The British, who were setting down place-markers in the area, supported Akitoye's restoration in 1851 and, a decade later, annexed Lagos as a British colony.
-Slavery was then abolished and the remainder of Nigeria was taken as a British colony in 1887 as part of the scramble for Africa.
-In 1914, when Southern and northern Nigeria were amalgamated, Lagos was declared the capital of the Protectorate of Nigeria however its condition rapidly deteriorated as its population grew becoming over congested and slum ridden with narrow streets, poor housing, and overcrowding.
-Lagos now sprawls over what were four main 'islands'; Lagos, Iddo, Ikoyi, and Victoria although urban development has meant they are no longer really islands due to land reclamation with many bridges interconnecting the city over the low lying area's profile with the highest point on Lagos Island being only 22 feet above sea level.
-Today Lagos remains the country's commercial and finance centre while Abjuba is its administrative hub.
+The British, who were setting down place-markers in the area, supported Akitoye's restoration in 1851 and, a decade later, annexed Lagos as a British colony, rapidly transforming into a crucial port city.
+Slavery was then abolished, and the remainder of Nigeria was taken as a British colony in 1887 as part of the scramble for Africa.
+In 1914, when Southern and northern Nigeria were amalgamated, Lagos was declared the capital of the Protectorate of Nigeria; however, its condition rapidly deteriorated as its population grew, becoming over-congested and slum-ridden with narrow streets, poor housing, and overcrowding.
+Lagos now sprawls over what were four main 'islands'; Lagos, Iddo, Ikoyi, and Victoria, although urban development has meant they are no longer really islands due to land reclamation, with many bridges interconnecting the city over the low-lying area's profile.
+While the islands often house the affluent residential areas, business districts, and modern infrastructure, the mainland is a sprawling expanse of diverse neighbourhoods, industrial zones, and vibrant markets, each with its own rhythm and identity, with the highest point on Lagos Island being only 22 feet above sea level.
+Today, Lagos remains the country's commercial and finance centre while Abjuba is its administrative hub.

-For visitors Lagos has a number of attractions worth visiting from the Black Heritage Museum that explores 300 years of the slave trade through Lagos and the Lekki Conservation Centre some twenty minutes from Lagos with its raised walkway through a jungle environment from where many species of wild animals can be observed.
-Also worth a look are the Didi Museum, the Nike Art Gallery and the National Theatre of Arts & Culture whilst those seeking to relax will enjoy time on the beaches at Eleko, Lekki and Tarkwa.
+For visitors, Lagos has a number of attractions worth visiting, with art galleries, fashion houses, and design studios mushrooming, showcasing the immense creative talent of Lagosians.
+Particularly worth a look are the Black Heritage Museum, which explores 300 years of the slave trade through Lagos, and the Lekki Conservation Centre, some twenty minutes from Lagos, with its raised walkway through a jungle environment from where many species of wild animals can be observed.
+Also worth a look are the Didi Museum, the Nike Art Gallery and the National Theatre of Arts & Culture, whilst those seeking to relax will enjoy time on the beaches at Eleko, Lekki and Tarkwa.

 Lagos Profile